-Cobb County will use a total of \$ 363,085.38 in HOME program funds for affordable rental housing through Cole Street Development Corporation's White Circle Phase II project (\$163,085.38) and NW Metro-Atlanta Habitat for Humanity (\$200,000.00).
-Cole Street Development Corporation will use HOME program funds for the development and construction of affordable rental housing units for seniors.
-NW Metro-Atlanta will use HOME program funds for to purchase land to build affordable homes for low-income families.
+Cobb County will use a total of \$235,841.68 in HOME program funds for affordable rental housing through Cole Street Development Corporation's White Circle Phase II project (\$135,841.68) and the acquisition costs through Habitat for Humanity of NW Metro Atlanta, Inc. (\$100,000.00).
+Cole Street Development Corporation will use HOME program funds for the development and construction of affordable rental housing units for low income seniors.
+Habitat for Humanity of NW Metro Atlanta, Inc. will use HOME program funds for to acquire land to build affordable single-family homes for low-income families.